02 About

 Why Choose Us

-FWPPS Organization was established after a comprehensive analysis of the healthcare system, access to basic healthcare, vital health indicators and priority health needs of Tanzanian societies.
-The analysis involved key stakeholders ranging from healthcare leaders and providers at various levels to community stakeholders.
+FWPPS was established following a comprehensive analysis of the health system, accessibility to basic healthcare, vital health indicators, and priority health needs of Tanzanian societies.
+This analysis engaged key stakeholders, spanning healthcare leaders, providers at various levels, to community stakeholders.
+The following are the critical issues identified:

-1. In Tanzania, the medical care services are skewed to tertiary and secondary health care, with inadequate attention to primary health care.
+1. In Tanzania, medical care services are primarily skewed towards tertiary and secondary healthcare, with insufficient attention to primary healthcare.

-2. Emphasis in disease prevention is mainly placed on secondary prevention rather that primordial and primary prevention which focus on influencing determinants of health.
+2. The emphasis on disease prevention mainly revolves around secondary prevention, neglecting primordial and primary prevention, which emphasize on influencing determinants of health.

-3. Access to primary health care is still a challenge especially in rural areas and poor urban settings.
+3. Access to primary healthcare remains a challenge, particularly in rural areas and impoverished urban settings.

-4. Tanzania is among of the Sub-Saharan Africa countries exhibiting the highest Neonatal and Maternal Mortality Rates (N/MMRs).
+4. Tanzania is among Sub-Saharan African countries exhibiting the highest Neonatal and Maternal Mortality Rates.

-5. Out of pocket expenditure is a dominant health financing approach.
+5. Out-of-pocket expenditure is a dominant health financing model

-These issues have impacted the attainment of global targets of UHC and sustainable development goal (SDG) no. 3.
-FWPPS Organization is well prepared to address these pressing issues by implementing targeted and research-backed interventions with special focus on improving access to and strengthening maternal, child and adolescent health services.
+These issues impend the attainment of global targets of Universal Health Coverage (UHC) and Sustainable Development Goal (SDG) no. 3.
+FWPPS Organization is well-equipped to address these pressing issues by implementing targeted and evidence-based interventions.